 Other OTA travel companies that deal with hotels, flights, and more, can look at this data on Booking.com and discover further insights that they can use to leverage their own digital marketing strategies.
 For example, when looking at traffic to 4 of Booking.com’s biggest competitors, it becomes clear the Booking.com wins in terms of traffic.

-However, this graph is actually giving an incomplete picture as some of the sites listed above make use of many local domains.
+This graph is actually giving an incomplete picture as some of the sites listed above make use of many local domains.
 For example, Trip Advisor uses dozens of domains and 10 of these top domains can be seen in the graph below.
 The .com domain is clearly the worldwide leader, but other domains like the .co.uk accounted for a significant amount of traffic and brought the travel site almost half a billion visits over the last 12 months.
 Even when combining these 10 domains, Trip Advisor still only reaches 3.5 billion visits compared to Booking.com who had over 4 billion.

 Though Trip Advisor falls behind Booking.com on website traffic, the OTA travel company is the leader when it comes to mobile apps.
 When looking at Current Installs of Trip Advisor, data shows that over 18% of Android users in the US have the Trip Advisor app installed on their device, compared to only 0.74% for the Booking.com app.